jpmondet/devnet_training/README.md

 `` --tree-print-groupings`` Also print from which file each dependencies of the module were taken.

+(Interesting enough there is also an output as `-f jstree` to browse the output in a browser.
+Similarly YangExplorer allows browsing & generating RPC requests)

 **Getting Netconf ready formats :** (the output might need some corrections though) ``pyang -f sample-xml-skeleton --sample-xml-skeleton-path path/to/target <yang_module>``